xxwawexx/book-library/book-library-api/README.md

 ### 3. **Set up your environment variables**

-Create a `.env` file in the root directory:
+Update the `.env` file in the root directory if needed:

 ```dotenv
 DATABASE_URL="postgresql://booklibrary:adminpass@localhost:5432/booklibrary"